MASD-Project/dogen/README.md

   the [release notes](https://github.com/MASD-Project/dogen/releases).
-- we do have an [extensive suite of tests](https://my.cdash.org/index.php?project=MASD+Project+-+Dogen) (both generated and handcrafted), but these focus /only/ on Dogen's use cases.
+- we do have an [extensive suite of tests](https://my.cdash.org/index.php?project=MASD+Project+-+Dogen) (both generated and handcrafted), but these focus _only_ on Dogen's use cases.
 If you try any permutations outside these, it is likely you will find problems.
 The errors you will get will not be the most obvious.